Fencing & Outdoor Structures Calculators

 Should I check property lines and local rules before building a fence?

 Yes.
-Confirm boundaries and local fence rules (height, setbacks, HOA requirements) before purchasing materials or digging.
+Confirm boundaries and local fence rules, including height, setbacks, and HOA requirements, before purchasing materials or digging.

 Do I need to locate underground utilities before digging fence posts?

 Yes.
-Always locate underground utilities before digging post holes using your local utility locating service and follow safe digging practices.
+Always locate underground utilities before digging post holes or footings using your local utility locating service and safe digging practices.

 Does this page replace professional fencing advice?

 No. These tools provide planning estimates only.
 Always verify measurements, product specifications, and local requirements.
-Consult a qualified professional for complex terrain, high wind areas, or boundary-related concerns.
+Consult a qualified professional for complex terrain, high wind areas, structural outdoor builds, or boundary-related concerns.

 Important Estimate Disclaimer

 Calculator results are general planning estimates only.
-Actual materials, costs, and post depth requirements can vary based on soil conditions, wind exposure, fence design, terrain, and local codes.
+Actual materials, costs, and footing or post depth requirements can vary based on soil conditions, wind exposure, structure design, terrain, drainage, and local codes.

-Always confirm your fence design and requirements before purchasing materials.
+Always confirm your design and requirements before purchasing materials.
 Confirm boundaries and locate underground utilities before digging.
-Consult a qualified professional for structural, compliance, or boundary-related concerns.
+Consult a qualified professional for structural, compliance, drainage, or boundary-related concerns.